 Go refill your coffee and settle in for the rest of the fun… because you have GOT to head over to Shanna at Restoration Redoux to see what she’s done with the items I sent her!
 (Also sharing their makeovers today: Two Purple Couches, While They Snooze, The Gathered Home, and Confessions of a Serial Do-It-Yourselfer)

 Every day there’s a different round robin of bloggers sharing their makeovers.
-Yesterday, the amazing ladies over at Run to Radiance, Decor Adventures, Year of Serendipity, 58 Water Street, Don’t Disturb This Groove, Like a Saturday, and Artsy Chicks Rule showed off their projects… soooooooo good.
+Yesterday, the amazing ladies over at Run to Radiance, Decor Adventures, Year of Serendipity, 58 Water Street, Don’t Disturb This Groove, and Artsy Chicks Rule showed off their projects… soooooooo good.

 And then come back each day this week to see another batch.
 (Barely containing myself over here in case I didn’t make that clear. )